Abandoned 1930s National Road pavement

 The automobile created demand for good roads in the early 20th century.
 Dirt and gravel were upgraded to brick, concrete, and asphalt.
 Hills were leveled, valleys were filled, and curves were straightened.

-This road is probably 24 feet wide, including the concrete shoulders.
+This road is probably 16 feet wide or so, including the concrete shoulders.
 Oncoming semis would find this a tight squeeze, but that wasn’t an issue in the 1930s as railroads still moved most goods around the country.
 Modern highway lanes are 12 feet wide, not including shoulders, to make room for semis.

 It’s hard telling why this section of road was not torn out when the new road was built, but it’s cool to see it now.